Marcus Kazmierczak

 mail -s "subject" user@domain.com < file.txt

-Or if you want to send a file as an attachment:
+To send a file as an attachment:

 echo "Attached" | mail -s "subject" -a file.txt user@domain.com